What is financial hardship?

 - A severance letter from Your most recent employer.

-Judgment as to whether a customer is experiencing genuine financial hardship rather than simply seeking to defer payment lies with XSTRA.
+Judgment as to whether a Client is experiencing genuine financial hardship rather than simply seeking to defer payment lies with XSTRA.

 Failure to honor the arrangement